Does FHA Allow for Mixed-Use Properties?

 For a $300,000 loan, this means approximately $5,250 upfront and $137.50 added to your monthly payment.

-Types of Mixed-Use Properties FHA Will Finance
+What Are the Types of Mixed-Use Properties FHA Will Finance?

 FHA approves various mixed-use configurations, including: